Authors’ Guidelines

 RESULT

 State the main findings first then move towards the rest of the findings.
 All the findings should be in n (%) format.
-For decimal values in findings, please mention up to two decimal values except for the P values where up to three decimal values are allowed.
+For decimal values in findings, please mention up to one or two decimal values except for the P values where up to three decimal values are allowed but please be uniform throughout one submission or document.

 In the legends of tables and figures, write the complete words, preferably no abbreviations: "Table Table number separated from the title by a colon" and Figure, not Fig. The title should be in "Sentence Case" and the table or figure number separated by a colon.
 The first letter of title upper case, rest all lower case.